 Welcome!
 I am a historian of Korea and East Asia specializing in the history of science and technology, global history, and military history.
-My dissertation examines the expansion of military-technical knowledge in Chosŏn Korea (1392-1910) and its relationship with weapons manufacture and construction engineering from the seventeenth to the nineteenth centuries.
-My works can also be found on firearms technology and the Military Revolution theory in particular, a debate about the origins of Western ascendancy in global warfare.
+My dissertation, titled "The Military Workshop: Technology, Knowledge and the Making of Chosŏn Korea," examines the material culture of artisans and military officers working in the military workshops of Korea before the twentieth century.
+My works can also be found on gunpowder technology and the Global Military Revolution, a debate about the origins of modern warfare.

 A native of South Korea with upbringing in China and Guatemala, I received my undergraduate education at Emory University (’13), where I studied history and ethnomusicology on a Kemp Malone Scholarship.
 I also trained at Oxford University, Seoul National University, and the Academy of Korean Studies.